 Instead of listing every skill you could think of, list only relevant ones.
 If developers are skillful enough, they will eventually pick up on other technologies.
 Even better, hire another developer for other specific jobs.

-About me: I have experience with PHP, NodeJS, Chrome extensions, and whatnot, but I don't list all of these in my CV.
+I have experience with PHP, NodeJS, Chrome extensions, and whatnot, but I don't list all of these in my CV.
 I learned those out of necessity, and I don't consider myself an expert in these fields.

 Problem #3: React/TypeScript everywhere